Amir-Asadullin/creator-docs/content/en-us/production/publishing/publishing-experiences-and-places.md

 description: Explains how to publish the places in your experience.
 ---

 **Experiences** on Roblox are made up of individual **places**, comparable to scenes in Unity or maps in Unreal Engine.
-Each place contains all components for that portion of the experience, including its specific environment, parts, meshes, scripts, and user interface.
+Each place contains all components for that portion of the experiience, including its specific environment, parts, meshes, scripts, and user interface.

 <figure>
 <img src="../../assets/publishing/experiences-places-assets/Experience-Hierarchy.png" width="800" />